withastro/docs/src/pages/en/guides/markdown-content.md

 #### Example: calculate reading time

 You can use a [remark plugin](https://github.com/remarkjs/remark) to add a reading time to your frontmatter.
-We recommend a couple helper packages:
+We recommend two helper packages:
 - [`reading-time`](https://www.npmjs.com/package/reading-time) to calculate minutes read
 - [`mdast-util-to-string`](https://www.npmjs.com/package/mdast-util-to-string) to extract all text from your markdown